 Paperback books have a wraparound cover made of stiff, laminated cardstock.
 Although this cardstock is stiffer than interior paper, it’s flexible, which is why paperbacks are often referred to as “softcovers.”

-Hardcover books offer a wider range of options: a case laminate or a cloth casewrap.
-A cloth casewrap can also include a dust jacket, with no effect on per-book print costs.
+Hardcover books offer a wider range of options: a printed case laminate or a cloth casewrap with a printed dust jacket.

 With a case laminate cover, your cover design will be printed directly on the hardcover boards.
 Textbooks and children’s books, for example, often have case laminate covers.